Drug vs Drug

 Discover the differences between buspirone and bupropion and how a genetic test can help you choose the right medication for your needs.

 Mental health is a rising concern in the United States.
-While many people struggle with mental wellness conditions, a significant proportion don’t seek help — for instance, over 40% of people with generalized anxiety disorder remain untreated.
+While many people struggle with mental wellness conditions, a significant proportion doesn’t seek help — for instance, over 40% of people with generalized anxiety disorder remain untreated.

-Whether you’re suffering from depression, anxiety, ADHD or a similar condition, it’s important to consult your healthcare provider and find treatment options that work for you.
+Whether you’re suffering from depression, anxiety, ADHD, or a similar condition, it’s important to consult your healthcare provider and find treatment options that work for you.
 When left unaddressed, these conditions can worsen and negatively impact all aspects of life.
 In this article, we’ll review two common mental health medications: buspirone vs bupropion.
-Read on to learn more about their similarities, differences and how DNA testing can help you choose between them.
+Read on to learn more about their similarities, and differences and how DNA testing can help you choose between them.

 Buspirone vs Bupropion: What Are They?

-Although they may have similar sounding names, buspirone and bupropion are two very different drugs.
+Although they may have similar-sounding names, buspirone and bupropion are two very different drugs.
 Let’s take a closer look at how they work.

 Buspirone